-The estimated fair values of held-to-maturity investments and other investments held at amortised cost are based on quoted market prices when available or pricing models when used in the case of certain fixed rate bonds (respectively).
+The estimated fair values of held-to-maturity investments and other investments held at amortized cost are based on quoted market prices when available or pricing models when used in the case of certain fixed rate bonds (respectively).
 The fair values of these investments are disclosed in note 6.

 The fair values of derivatives and other off-consolidated statement of financial position financial instruments are based on the quoted market prices when available or by using the appropriate valuation technique.
-The total amount of the changes in fair value recognized in the consolidated income statement, which was estimated using valuation technique, is SAR 102.5 million (2010: SAR 107.2 million).
+The total amount of the changes in fair value recognized in the consolidated income statement, which was estimated using valuation technique, is SAR 92 million (2011: SAR 102.5 million).